defi-wonderland/handbook/docs/processes/people/communication.md

 ## Slack: partner comms

 We use Slack to communicate with partners who prefer it.
 It’s the external-facing equivalent of Discord.

-You’ll only be added to:
-- Channels that relate to the partners or teams you’re working with
+You’ll only be added to channels that relate to the partners or teams you’re working with.
 This keeps the noise down and helps you focus.

 ## Communication guidelines